18 May Justine Hamill on the process of un-conditioning in Yoga Teacher Training

 by Lucinda Staniland of The Yoga Lunchbox

-With eighteen years of Yoga practice under her belt, as well as training in Gestalt Psychotherapy, watching Justine in action makes it obvious that she brings a very deep level of experience and nurturing care to Power Living’s Yoga Teacher Trainings, which she’s been involved with for the last four years.
+With eighteen years of Yoga practice under her belt, as well as training in Gestalt Psychotherapy, watching Justine in action makes it obvious that she brings a very deep level of experience and nurturing care.

 Yoga Teacher Trainings can be a strange beast.
 They’ve become intensely popular in recent years, and as Justine mentions in this video interview with Kara-Leah Grant, it’s now common for students to sign up for Yoga Teacher Trainings with absolutely no intention of becoming yoga teachers.